arthurscchan/ProvMark/documentation/install.md

 # ProvMark Installation

 Install ProvMark is simple, just clone the whole git repository and you are good to go.
+The current stable version is tagged by tag Middleware2019.

 ~~~~
 git clone https://github.com/arthurscchan/ProvMark.git
+cd ProvMark
+git checkout Middleware2019
 ~~~~

 # Vagrant File